Iyasu2/Iyu-ab-Homes/README.md

 ## Features

 - **Landing Page:**
-  The landing page provides an elegant overview of the government services available through EGOV.
+  The landing page provides a collection of homes provided by users of our websites.
+Here you can search and filter homes to find what you are looking for.

 - **User Authentication:**
   Secure sign-up and login functionalities enable users to access personalized features.

 - **Service Application:**
-  Users can effortlessly apply for a driver's license, birth certificate, and national ID by filling out the respective forms.

-- **Application Status:**
-  Track the status of your application forms, initially displayed as "Pending."

-- **Edit and Delete:**
-  Users have the flexibility to edit or delete their submissions if applications are not yet approved.
+  Users can effortlessly post homes they want to sell or rent.
+They can edit or delete their posts.

 ## Contributing

-We warmly welcome contributions to enhance and extend the functionality of EGOV.
+We warmly welcome contributions to enhance and extend the functionality of GOJO.
 Feel free to submit issues, feature requests, or pull requests.

 ## Contact

 For any inquiries or support, please contact [abell.demere@gmail.com](mailto:abell.demere@gmail.com).

-Thank you for choosing EGOV!
-We trust it will simplify and elevate your experience with government services.
+Thank you for choosing GOJO!
+We trust it will simplify and elevate your experience.